aktos-io/scada.js/README.md

 # DEMO

-Demo application source is [here](http://TODO) and can be seen in action here: https://aktos.io/showcase
+Demo application source is [here](http://TODO) and can be seen here in action: https://aktos.io/showcase

 # INSTALL